New Grading Model Overview- Updated

 Foreign language

-Demonstrate oral fluency, translate an unpracticed sentence, or conjugate verbs in real time.
+Demonstrate fluency, translate an unpracticed sentence, or conjugate verbs in real time.

 [E]